writetome51/open-array/README.md

 PublicArray has a large number of dependencies.
 You should keep this in mind when optimizing
 the performance of your app.
 For example, say your code only uses PublicArray's `.replace` property
 and nothing else.
-Since `.replace` is an instance of PublicArrayReplacer, you will get a
+Since `.replace` is an instance of PublicArrayReplacer, you may get a small
 performance boost if you just instantiate PublicArrayReplacer instead of PublicArray:
 ```
 let replace = new PublicArrayReplacer(array);